 How will we measure this?

-- This indicator looks at the proportion of children living in households spending more than 30% of their disposable income on housing costs.
+- This indicator looks at the proportion of children (aged 0-17 years) living in households spending more than 30% of their disposable income on housing costs.
 It is calculated using a ratio of gross housing costs (rates, dwelling insurance, mortgage and rent) to household disposable income.
 The ratio is called OTI for short (outgoings-to-income ratio).
 It draws on data from the Household Economic Survey.

 - This indicator will be updated annually in March.